Pet versus Show

 Our Pet Puppies

 If you purchase a pet puppy, you will enter into a "pet contract" with us, which includes AKC Limited Registration and a spay/neuter agreement.
+Pet puppies are never to be bred.

 AKC Limited Registration

 A dog registered with an AKC Limited Registration is purebred and the parents are AKC registered.
-Limited Registration is a tool offered by the American Kennel Club for responsible breeders to protect their breeding programs and their puppies.
+Limited Registration is a tool offered by the American Kennel Club to help responsible breeders protect their breeding programs and their puppies.
 Limited Registration is just like regular registration, except that Limited Registration dogs may not be shown in conformation, and their offspring cannot be AKC registered.
 They may compete in any other AKC licensed or member events, such as agility, obedience, water work, tracking, rally, etc., and obtain titles in those areas.

 Our Show Puppies

 If you purchase a show prospect puppy, you will enter into a "show contract" with us, which includes a co-ownership agreement.
+Showing and breeding terms are specified in the contract.

 Co-Ownership